 Challenges Facing an Aging Population

-- 65,000 Jewish seniors in the eight-county New York area live alone.
+- 85,000 seniors in New York area Jewish households live in poverty.

 - 13,000 Holocaust survivors in New York with emergency cash assistance, medical care, and counseling through our Community Initiative for Nazi Victim Services.

-- 165,000 Jewish older adults in the former Soviet Union with food, medical services, and homecare.
+- 132,463 elderly Jews in the former Soviet Union with groceries and medicine.

 - Counseling, social programs, referrals, and spiritual-care services for 5,000 seniors through Partners in Caring for Older Adults.

-Learn more about our network's poverty programs for the aging.
+Learn more about programs for aging in our network of nonprofits.
 To find help or learn more about the services available to aging adults, please contact our J•1•1 Information and Referral Service at 877.852.6951 or .
-Or volunteer to help the elderly.

 Your donation does so much for so many.